PortSwigger/burp-suite-enterprise-edition-ami/README.md

 # Setup guide: using an AMI

-You can use the Burp Suite Enterprise Edition AMI to create an EC2 instance that contains Burp Suite Enterprise Edition.
+You can use the Burp Suite DAST AMI to create an EC2 instance that contains Burp Suite DAST.
 The AMI includes both the server and scanning machine components required for an installation capable of scanning.

-Before you choose to deploy Burp Suite Enterprise Edition using an AMI, be aware of the following key points:
+Before you choose to deploy Burp Suite DAST using an AMI, be aware of the following key points:

 - Easy to install if your organization already uses AWS.
 - You'll need experience with EC2 and managing your own external relational database instance, such as AWS RDS.
 - All scans run on a single EC2 instance.
 The number of scans you can run concurrently depends on the size of your instance.
 We don't currently support external scanning machines.
 - Doesn't support automatic updates.
-We recommend that you deploy a new AMI that contains the updated version of Burp Suite Enterprise Edition to a replacement instance.
+We recommend that you deploy a new AMI that contains the updated version of Burp Suite DAST to a replacement instance.

 ## Prerequisites